 Learn how to get omega-3 without eating fish by consuming vegan DHA, EPA, and ALA.
-Add these seven plant-based omega-3 sources into your diet today!
+Add these eight plant-based omega-3 sources into your diet today!
 Read on to find out more.

 8 Vegan DHA and Plant-Based Omega-3 Sources When You Don’t Want to Eat Fish